codepath/android_guides/Sending-and-Managing-Network-Requests.md

 * See the [[Android Async Http Client guide|Using-Android-Async-Http-Client]] for making basic network calls.

 * See the [OkHttp recipes](https://github.com/square/okhttp/wiki/Recipes) for making synchronous and asynchronous calls.

-Be aware that callbacks occur on a separate thread.
+    - Be aware that callbacks occur on a separate thread.
 If you need to update the UI after an asynchronous call, you need to posting back to the main thread as discussed in this [Stack Overflow article](http://stackoverflow.com/questions/24246783/okhttp-response-callbacks-on-the-main-thread).

-    - Also see [[Retrofit guide|Consuming-APIs-with-Retrofit]], which uses OkHttp, is useful for making more RESTful API calls.
+    - See also the [[Retrofit guide|Consuming-APIs-with-Retrofit]], which uses OkHttp and makes it easier to make more RESTful API calls.

-There can be a bit of a learning curve with using the [[Gson|Leveraging-the-Gson-Library]] library, so your best bet when first learning is to use Android Async Http Client.
+There can be a bit of a learning curve with using OkHttp and the [[Gson|Leveraging-the-Gson-Library]] library, so your best bet when first learning is to use Android Async Http Client.

 ### Sending an HTTP Request (The "Hard" Way)